ejwillemse/BAN313Assignments/chapter1.md

 test_function('t.test', args = c("x", "alternative", "conf.level"), not_called_msg = "How about using the `t.test` function to check your answer?", args_not_specified_msg = "You need to specify certain input arguments for the function.
 Have a look at the documentation and figure out which input arguments to use.
 You also need to set the input arguments to the correct value inside the function call.
 For example, `t.test(x = variableA ...)`", incorrect_msg = "Some of the input arguments that you specified for the function is incorrect.
 Have a look at the documentation and figure out which input arguments to use.
 For example, `t.test(x = variableA ...)`")

 success_msg("Correct!
-Remember to copy and paste your answer from the editor into the `Assignment 1B: datacamp backup answers` test on clickUP.")
+Remember to copy and paste your answer code from the `script.R` window on to the top-right into the `Assignment 1B: datacamp backup answers - Confidence interval for numerical data` question.
+DO NOT copy and paste the console output.")
 ```